elastisys/security-review/cloud-information-security-review-checklist.md

 # Cloud Information Security Review Checklist

+This document is a general, technology-neutral Cloud Information Security Review Checklist.

+In this repository you can also find technology specific checklists.

 ## Governance, risk management, and compliance

 1. What regulations / information security standards do you need to comply with?